annleefores/cruddur/journal/week0.md

 ## Architecting Cloud

-Before building out the project, clearly understand what the business wants, so discuss with technical and business team and make sure it satisfies all the facets of the project.
+Before building out the project, clearly understand what the business wants, so discuss with technical and business team and make sure it meets all of the project's requirements..

 It should address the risks, assumptions and constraints.